LuccaWang404/Ryujinx-ava-installers/README.md

 [Setup & Configuration Guide (Not available now)](https://github.com/Ryujinx/Ryujinx/wiki/Ryujinx-Setup-&-Configuration-Guide)

-**❗️IMPORTANT❗️**
+> [!IMPORTANT]

-**To run this emulator, your PC must be equipped with at least 8GiB of RAM; failing to meet this requirement may result in a poor gameplay experience or unexpected crashes.**
+>**To run this emulator, your PC must be equipped with at least 8GiB of RAM; failing to meet this requirement may result in a poor gameplay experience or unexpected crashes.**

 ## Latest Build
 As the project was successfully deployed to GitHub Actions, all versions will be compiled automatically and generally synchronized with the progress of the Ryujinx release channel.